-• Deductible...
+- Deductible...
 The deductible applies to all direct losses on an occurrence basis.
-The deductible usually does not apply to indirect losses (i.e., additional coverages).

-• DP1 and HO8 are settled on an Actual Cash Value (ACV) basis for all coverage.
-There is no co-insurance clause on an HO-8, it is removed since it would defeat the purpose of covering the dwelling for repair or replace using common construction materials and methods rather than like for like. i.e., no marble flooring, carved woodwork, etc.
+The deductible usually does not apply to indirect losses (E.g., additional coverages). - DP1 and HO8 are settled on an Actual Cash Value (ACV) basis for all coverage.
+There is no coinsurance clause on an HO-8, it is removed since it would defeat the purpose of covering the dwelling for repair or replace using common construction materials and methods rather than like for like.
+E.g., no marble flooring, carved woodwork, etc.

 How do "We," the Insurer, pay?
-Policy Coverage A Coverage B Coverage C Coverage D HO2 Replacement Replacement Actual Cash Value 20% of A HO3 Replacement Replacement Actual Cash Value 20% of A HO5 Replacement Replacement Replacement 20% of A HO4 n/a n/a Actual Cash Value 20% of C HO6 n/a n/a Actual Cash Value 20% of C HO8 Actual Cash Value Actual Cash Value Actual Cash Value 20% of A
+Policy Coverage A Coverage B Coverage C Coverage D HO2 Replacement Replacement Actual Cash Value 20% of A НО3 Replacement Replacement Actual Cash Value 20% of A HO5 Replacement Replacement Replacement 20% of A НО4 n/a n/a Actual Cash Value 20% of C НО6 n/a n/a Actual Cash Value 40% of C HO8 Actual Cash Value Actual Cash Value Actual Cash Value 20% of A o Notify the police if a law has been broken.